jeffcap1/vite-presentation/slides/what-is-vite.md

 <v-clicks>

-- It is pronounced "veet"
+- It is pronounced `/vit/`, like "veet"
-- The French word for _QUICK or FAST_
+- The French word for `FAST`
 - First came out in June 2020
 - Created by Evan You, who is also the creator of Vue.js